 - Flexible and Mobile Workforce: Organizations are catering to global customers in various time zones.
 Hence the employees work in various shifts to provide continuous service.
 To ensure that the complete team is trained on a specific skill, it has to be arranged more than once to ensure all employees are able to attend the training.

 - Global Employees: Many organizations follow the delivery model of “Follow-the-Sun”.
-Hence, to ensure that all employees are trained in a consistent manner, the trainings needs to be arranged in manner that most of the employees from different regions and time zones can participate and get benefitted.
+Hence, to ensure that all employees are trained in a consistent manner, the training needs to be arranged in a manner that most of the employees from different regions and time zones can participate and get benefitted.

-- Strict Deadlines: The L&D teams are continuously trying to meet the deadlines of delivering the trainings, as these trainings will enable the organizations to cater a new service or improve the user experience of an existing service.
-Hence, people from senior managements are also part of the L&D teams to ensure any roadblock in delivering the trainings in a timely manner can be dealt with properly.
+- Strict Deadlines: The L&D teams are continuously trying to meet the deadlines of delivering the training, as these training will enable the organizations to cater a new service or improve the user experience of an existing service.
+Hence, people from senior management are also part of the L&D teams to ensure any roadblock in delivering the training in a timely manner can be dealt with properly.

-- Budget Constraints: Although the training requirement is always increasing, the budget for getting the trainings delivered is generally fix for a quarter or half-year or a year.
+- Budget Constraints: Although the training requirement is always increasing, the budget for getting the training delivered is generally fixed for a quarter or half-year or a year.
 To ensure that the right training is delivered to the team, by the right training partner, is a challenge that these L&D teams face daily.

-- Clarity on the Requirement: The biggest challenge that the trainers face in delivering the corporate trainings is to understand the exact requirement of the organization.
+- Clarity on the Requirement: The biggest challenge that the trainers face in delivering the corporate training is to understand the exact requirement of the organization.

 - Learning Effectiveness: As the trainee batch includes people with different level of experience, to ensure that everyone can understand the training topics is critical.
 The effectiveness of the training will be achieved only if the trainees attending the training will be able to implement the knowledge gained from the training in their workplace effectively hence adding value addition to what they are doing.